 HNC in Engineering with foundation year

-This course is awarded as a Pearson BTEC Level 4/Higher National Certificate in Engineering with the following pathways of study available:
+The first year of this course is Level 3 and awarded by the college.
+The idea is that this year prepares students to work at level 4.
+The second year of the programme is awarded as a Pearson BTEC Level 4/Higher National Certificate in Engineering with the following pathways of study available:

 - Electrical and Electronic Engineering [EEE]